kulyim/fn/README.md

 # fn
-Exploring functional php
+YA FP in php

-Add 'partial','curry', 'compose' and 'sequence' operators
+'partial','curry', 'compose' and 'sequence'

+Implementations of the above in php

 ## partial
 partial(callable, ...$args) //-> newFunc